Table of Contents

 Check Your Tire Pressure to Improve Your Car’s MPG

-We all know driving your car on a flat tire is absolutely horrible.
+Driving your car on a flat tire is absolutely horrible.
 If you have ever had the unpleasant experience of driving on a flat tire you probably remember having to push down a bit harder on the gas pedal in order to make the car move forward.
 Ah, the memories.

-Tires can begin to affect how we drive even before they go flat.
+Tires can begin to affect how you drive even before they go flat.
 If the pressure of your car’s tires is low, their slight flatness will make act as resistance for the car moving forward.
 This will significantly reduce your car’s gas mileage, so take a few minutes every week to check up on the pressure of your tires.

 Many gas stations offer the use of tire gauges and air to pump into your tire for free.
 Scope out some locations like this in your area and make a habit of keeping tabs on your tire pressure.
 Your wallet will thank you later.